adityachaudhari24/Build-a-Large-Language-Model-From-Scratch-and-AI-engineering-book-notes/README.md

 ### general notes from the book
 - Amazon Web Services (AWS) has categorized enterprise generative AI use cases into three buckets: customer experience, employee productivity, and process optimization.
+- The performance of a model depends heavily on the values of its hyperparameters.
+When working with small models, it’s a common practice to train a model multiple times with different sets of hyperparameters and pick the best-performing one.